 Inducible, division-arrested or transient expression systems such as the BacMam system are increasingly methods of choice to decrease variability of expression in cell-based assays.
 Constitutively expressed ion channels and other cell-surface proteins have been shown to contribute to cell toxicity in some systems, and they may also be subject to clonal drift and other inconsistencies that hamper successful experimentation and screening.
-Moreover, the BacMam gene delivery and expression system provides a method for simultaneously delivering multiple genes to cell, an important feature when expressing multisubunit proteins.
+Moreover, the BacMam gene delivery and expression system provides a method for simultaneously delivering multiple genes per cell, an important feature when expressing multisubunit proteins.

-Baculovirus has been used extensively for protein production in insect cells for over two decades; however, its use with mammalian cells is relatively new.
+Baculoviruses have been used extensively for protein production in insect cells for over two decades; however, its use with mammalian cells is relatively new.
 BacMam technology has opened up new avenues for mammalian cell–based assays in drug discovery applications.
 In addition to producing ready-to-use viral stocks, BacMam delivery and expression technology has many advantages when compared with lipids and other viral delivery methods:

-Furthermore, it is possible to divide the BacMam-transduced, homogenous cell population into aliquots that can be stored frozen for use at a later time, approximating the consistency of a stable cell line in a transient expression format.
+Furthermore, it is possible to divide the BacMam-transduced, homogeneous cell population into aliquots that can be stored frozen for use at a later time, approximating the consistency of a stable cell line in a transient expression format.